 Content Learning outcomes and comments 1 Atomic structure 1.1 The fundamental particles: protons, electrons and neutrons, their charges and relative masses.
 Students should be able to: describe the structure of an atom in terms of fundamental particles using the Bohr model; 1.2 The nuclear structure of the atom.
 Proton (or atomic) number and nucleon (or mass) number.
 Isotopes and relative atomic masses.
 The carbon-12 scale.
-Students should be able to: deduce the relative atomic mass of an element from the isotopic masses and relative abundances; describe the use of isotopes as tracers in mechanistic studies using the example of of 18 O labelling in esterification; 1.3 Radioactivity: alpha and beta particles and gamma rays.
+Students should be able to: deduce the relative atomic mass of an element from the isotopic masses and relative abundances; describe the use of isotopes as tracers in mechanistic studies using the example of of O labelling in esterification; 1.3 Radioactivity: alpha and beta particles and gamma rays.
 Half-life.
 Nuclear equations.
-Students should be able to: gamma rays.
-Than me.
-Therear equations. apply the concept of half life in determining the age of a carbon-containing artefact; determine the half-life of a radioactive isotope using an exponential decay curve; describe C-14 dating.
+Students should be able to: guinna rays, man mer maeroar equations. apply the concept of half life in determining the age of a carbon-containing artefact; determine the half-life of a radioactive isotope using an exponential decay curve; describe C-14 dating.
 Positron emission will not be tested.
 Calculations requiring use of the equation for radioactive decay will not be set.
-1.4 Introductory treatment of quantised energy levels in atoms: evidence from atomic spectra; s, p and Students should be able to: in atoms: evidence from atomic spe d orbitals. draw the electronic configuration of isolated atoms of elements H to Kr using 1s, 2s, 2p etc notation and electrons- in-boxes notation and applying the 'building- up' (aufbau) principle.
+1.4 Introductory treatment of quantised energy levels in atoms: evidence from atomic spectra; s, p and d orbitals.
+Students should be able to: draw the electronic configuration of isolated atoms of elements H to Kr using 1s, 2s, 2p etc notation and electrons- in-boxes notation and applying the 'building- up' (aufbau) principle.
 Questions on interpretation of atomic spectra will not be set although students are expected to explain how transitions between energy levels can give rise to flame colours.
 1.5 Classification of elements into periods, groups and 'blocks', including the first row d-block elements.
 1.6 Shapes of s and p orbitals.
 Hybridised orbitals.
-Students should know the shape of hybrid orbitals sp, sp^2 and sp^3 and relate it to molecular geometry.
+Students should know the shape of hybrid orbitals sp, $sp^2$ and $sp^3$ and relate it to molecular geometry.
 1.7 Ionisation energies and electron affinity and relation to electronic configuration.
-Students should be able to: explain how ionisation energies vary across the second and third period, both the general trends and irregularities and down a group in the Periodic Table; be able to explain why second and subsequent electron affinities are endothermic.
+Students should be able to: relation to electronic configuration. explain how ionisation energies vary across the second and third period, both the general trends and irregularities and down a group in the Periodic Table; be able to explain why second and subsequent electron affinities are endothermic.

 1.8 The mass spectrometer.
-An elementary treatment of mass spectrometry including the use of the Students should be able to: mass spectrometer to determine the relative atomic mass and as a tool for determination of molecular structure (see also section 2.10). draw and label a diagram showing the principle of operation of a magnetic sector mass spectrometer; recognize and interpret a simple mass spectrum of an atomic and a molecular sample, explaining the peak height ratios for the mass spectra of Cl_2 and Br_2 , and restricting discussion to singly-charged peaks; use the mass spectrum of an element to obtain the relative atomic mass.
+An elementary treatment of mass spectrometry including the use of the Students should be able to: mass spectrometer to determine the relative atomic mass and as a tool for determination of molecular structure (see also section 2.10). draw and label a diagram showing the principle of operation of a magnetic sector mass spectrometer; moreulai silucture (see also section 2.10). recognize and interpret a simple mass spectrum of an atomic and a molecular sample, explaining the peak height ratios for the mass spectra of $Cl_2$ and $Br_2$ , and restricting discussion to singly-charged peaks; use the mass spectrum of an element to obtain the relative atomic mass.